ueqri/TAPA-HiSparse/README.md

 Simply build the host in `spmv/sw` directory via `make host`, and execute host directly.

 Note: The environment variable `DATASETS` should be set to the path of datasets, before running `host` or `bench.sh`.
+The datasets including graph and pruned_nn are available [here](https://drive.google.com/file/d/1VCus77NffWdEfppD5xE6sIIZtx7yNZ6m).